f08921039/Explosion-Hashing/README.md

 🔌 API Documentation

-All APIs and required structures are declared in src/dht.h ("dht" means dynamic hash table):
+All APIs and required structures are declared in src/dht.h (7~10 is for 64-bit key/value version; 11~14 is for variable-length key/value version):
 1. **struct dht_work_function**: a discriptor of an array of callback functions and their parameters.
 ```
     void *(*start_routine)(void *): a start pointer of your callback function array.